 The vaccination rate against TBE in the general population is 82%, which is the highest worldwide.
 A high awareness of TBE among the Austrian population was achieved through an annual social marketing program, and the widespread use of effective and well-tolerated vaccines has led to a successful containment of the disease.
 The vaccination coverage increased from 6% in 1980 to 82% in 2013 and exceeds 90% in some high-risk areas.
-This has led to a steady decline in the number of TBE cases from several hundred cases to roughly 50-100 cases per year (see Figure 1).24
+This has led to a steady decline in the number of TBE cases from several hundred cases to roughly 50-100 cases per year (see Fig. 1).

 The risk of acquiring TBE in an endemic area like Austria equals 1:10,000, and this is comparable to the risk of acquiring typhoid fever for an unvaccinated tourist in a highly endemic area like India (1:3,000 to 1:25,000).
 In fact, for an unvaccinated tourist staying in a highly endemic area in Austria for 4 weeks, the estimated risk of acquiring TBE is about 1 per 830 person-years of exposure.
 Based on the number of tourist overnight stays in Austria, this would equal 60 travel-associated TBE cases each summer.
-17 are collected by the Center for Virology, Medical University of Vienna, Austria, serving as a national reference laboratory for TBEV

-Residents of and travelers to TBE endemic areas who are at risk of tick bites are advised to receive TBE vaccination. ^{18,19}
+Residents of and travelers to TBE endemic areas who are at risk of tick bites are advised to receive TBE vaccination.